Teebusch/tobiasbuschxyz/content/posts/2020-01-11-theres-a-package-for-that-1/index.md

 ---
-title: "There's an R package for that! | Ep.
-1: Making noise with beepr and BRRR"
+title: 'An R package for everything | Ep.
+1: Making noise with beepr and BRRR'
 author: Tobias Busch
 date: 2020-01-11
 output: html_document